-One of the largest, most ambitious public transportation programs in U.S. history, the California High-Speed Rail project will allow passengers to travel from Los Angeles to San Francisco at speeds of up to 220 miles per hour, making the trip in just 2 hours and 40 minutes, compared to almost 6 hours by automobile.
-The system will connect California’s mega-regions, contribute to economic development and a cleaner environment, create jobs and preserve agricultural and protected lands.
+One of the largest, most ambitious public transportation programs in U.S. history, the California High-Speed Rail system will allow passengers to travel from Los Angeles to San Francisco at speeds of up to 220 miles per hour (and, eventually, will extend to Sacramento and San Diego, totaling 800 miles with up to 24 stations), making the trip in under three hours, compared to almost six hours by automobile.
+The system will connect California’s megaregions, contribute to economic development and opportunity, support the state’s climate change policies and initiatives, and preserve agricultural and protected lands.

-WSP has been helping shape high-speed rail in California from the earliest feasibility studies in the 1990s to the latest business plans in 2014.
-The firm is now serving as the Authority’s Rail Delivery Partner (RDP), a seven-year engagement from the planning and preliminary design phase to project delivery and operations.
+WSP has been helping shape high-speed rail in California from the earliest feasibility studies in the 1990s to the latest business plan, to be released in 2021.
+The firm is now serving as the Authority’s rail delivery partner (RDP), a seven-year engagement from the planning and preliminary design phase to supporting project delivery.

-The RDP role builds on the firm’s previous work as the Authority’s Program Management Team.
-In this earlier role, WSP coordinated the activities of more than 35 sub consultants, prepared the statewide program-level Environmental Impact Report (EIR) and Environmental Impact Statement (EIS), and produced the full suite of technical memoranda comprising 130 program-wide technical guidance documents, technical requirements, a 1,400-page design criteria manual, and standards and directives that will define the high-speed train system in California and will assist the Federal Railroad Administration in defining standards and regulations for the U.S. market.
+The RDP role builds on the WSP’s previous work as the Authority’s program management team.
+In this earlier role, WSP coordinated the activities of more than 35 subconsultants, prepared the statewide program-level Environmental Impact Report and Environmental Impact Statement, and produced the full suite of technical memoranda comprising 130 program-wide technical guidance documents; technical requirements; a 1,400-page design criteria manual; and standards and directives that will define the high-speed train system in California and will assist the Federal Railroad Administration in defining standards and regulations for the U.S. market.